telsahy/capstone-34/README.md

+___Note: This repo (capstone-34) is used only to harvest EG Arabic from twitter and to conduct basic EDA on the data.
+For the relevant GULF Arabic twitter streams and users, please refer to the capstone-35 repo.
+Additionally, to conduct topic modeling and classification on a corpus containing both dialects, please refer to capstone-52.___

 # Twitter Dialect Datasets and Classifiers (Arabic)
 A project to harvest corpora for Egyptian Arabic and Gulf Arabic from Twitter, conduct descriptive analyses of the resulting corpora, and show that a simple classifier can predict dialect quite effectively.